Hooks

 : Triggered before the line input starts executingenv_change

-: Triggered when an environment variable changes
+: Triggered when an environment variable changesdisplay_output

 To make it clearer, we can break down Nushell's execution cycle.
 The steps to evaluate one line in the REPL mode are as follows: